This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 There are three broad classes of phytonutrients:

-3. Herbs and Spices: The difference between herbs and spices is important.
+- Herbs and spices: The difference between herbs and spices is important.
 Herbs are fresh from the plant, and spices have been dried from the leaves of the plant.
 There are numerous herbs and spices that have therapeutic properties, such as dandelion tea that acts as a natural diuretic, black pepper (piper nigrum) that is used as a stimulant for the central nervous system and cardamom (elettaria cardamomum) that contains anti-obesity properties.

-Foods and How to Add to Diet
+Foods and how to add to diet

 On average, plant foods have about 64 times more antioxidants than animal foods.
 It’s best to source the plants from organic farms to avoid pesticides and maximize nutrient content.

 To further maximize nutrition, eat raw fruits and vegetables.
-(Ease in to this as too much raw food cause digestive discomfort at first.)
+(Ease in to this as too much raw food can cause digestive discomfort at first.)

 While studies are still in process to understand just how much we should consume, the American Cancer Society and the American Heart Association recommend consuming a diet filled with a variety of fruits and vegetables to ensure adequate amounts of much-needed phytonutrients.